Pet Wellness Services

 Animal Hospital Biscoe offers three “Saying Goodbye” options to memorialize your beloved pet after Euthanasia.
 We have an on-site crematory so you can be assured of the service you are promised.

 - Home Burial Should you choose to bury your pet on your personal property, we can provide pet burial boxes.

 - Communal Cremation With communal cremation, your pet is gently placed into the crematory together with other pets.
 When the cremation process is complete, the communal remains are collected and spread on land bordering the Uwharrie Forest.
 No cremated remains are returned to you when you choose a communal cremation.

 - Individual Cremation Individual cremation provides you with the opportunity to keep your pet’s cremated remains as a permanent and personal keepsake.
 When you choose individual cremation, your treasured pet is individually cremated and their remains returned to you in a handmade urn, created by a local Seagrove, NC, artisan, Mack Chrisco.
 We hand seal each urn with wax.

-Located at 302 North Main Street, Biscoe, North Carolina, 27208, Animal Hospital Biscoe provides complete veterinary medical and surgical care as well as boarding for dogs and cats from Biscoe, Montgomery County and surrounding areas in North Carolina.
+Located at 302 North Main Street, Biscoe, North Carolina, 27208, Animal Hospital Biscoe provides complete veterinary medical and surgical care for dogs and cats from Biscoe, Montgomery County and surrounding areas in North Carolina.